 The most common material is fiberglass.
 Fiberglass is often used for several reasons.
-Chief among the reasons is being light weight.
-Other advantages of fiberglass is its durability and ease of cleaning.
+Chief among the reasons is being lightweight.
+Other advantages of fiberglass are its durability and ease of cleaning.
 Fiberglass can be cleaned more easily than other materials.

-The bottom of portable toilets are generally constructed of a wood frame.
+The bottom of portable toilets is generally constructed of a wood frame.
 The frame slightly elevates the facility off the ground.
 The wood bottom provides enough weight to stabilize the facility, making it more comfortable for users.

 How do portable toilets work?

 Portable toilets most often work on gravity.
-While some do connect to an external water and/or drain source, the majority simply make use of gravity.
+While some do connect to external water and/or drain-source, the majority simply make use of gravity.
 As organic waste is deposited into the waste receptacle, the weight of the waste carries it down a soil pipe and into a containment bin.
 Inside the containment, the bin is various chemicals.